alaudet/raspi-sump/docs/install.md

     groups

 You should see all groups your account belongs to.
-If gpio is not listed run the following command (where 'username' is your account name);
+If gpio is not listed run the following command (where `username` is your account name);

-    sudo usermod -aG gpio username
+    sudo usermod -aG gpio `username`

 Logout and log back into your account for the groups to take effect.